 What is a "Fear-Related Pattern"?

-Given the example, a "fear-related pattern" was created, that states; driving = accident.
+An example of how fear is created in only the mind: Given the example, a "fear-related pattern" was created, that states; driving = accident.
 I coined the term "fear-related pattern" to represent what the mind does when it misunderstands the true relationship between the cause & effect of an event and oversimplifies an event based on that misunderstanding.

 - A young driver is driving a car and gets in an accident.
 After the accident, she or he fears driving an automobile.